 As you can easily notice in the diagram, you need to make notches to the top of the posts.
 Use a saw to make parallel cuts inside the marked area and remove the excess with a chisel.
 Smooth the recess with sandpaper.

-Set the posts into concrete for about 2-3′.
+Next, set the posts into concrete for about 2-3′.
 Use a post hole digger to make the holes.
 Set tube forms into the holes and fit the posts into place.
 Use a spirit level to plumb the posts and lock them temporarily into place with braces.
 Fill the tube forms with concrete and let it dry out for several days.

-Build the top beam for the garden swing from 6×6 lumber.
+Next, build the top beam for the garden swing from 6×6 lumber.
 As you can easily notice in the diagram, you need to make notches to the beam.
 Smooth the recess with a chisel and with sandpaper.
 In addition, make 45 degree cuts to both ends of the beams, in order to get a decorative effect.

-Fit the top beam to the posts, as shown in the plans.
+Additionally, fit the top beam to the posts, as shown in the plans.
 Make sure there are no gaps between the components and use a spirit level to check if the posts are vertical and if the top beam is horizontal.
 Drill pilot holes through the posts and through the beam.
 Insert 6″ carriage bolts to lock the components together tightly.

 In order to enhance the rigidity of the swing stand, you need to attach 4×4 braces, as shown in the plans.
 Cut both ends of the braces at 45 degrees and fit them to the frame.
-Drill pilot holes and lock them into place using 3 1/2″ screws.
+However, drill pilot holes and lock them into place using 3 1/2″ screws.
 Make sure the corners are square before inserting the screws, for a professional result.

-Fill the holes with wood putty and let them dry out for a few hours.
+Lastly, fill the holes with wood putty and let them dry out for a few hours.
 Smooth the surface with 100-200 grit sandpaper and remove the residues with a damp cloth.
 Apply a few coats of stain or paint to enhance the look of the swing set.
 Install the swings using appropriate hardware.
 You can place a larger swing or two smaller ones.

 Top Tip: Check out the rest of the projects, if you want to learn more about building outdoor projects.
 Premium Plans available for this project in the Shop.

 This woodworking project was about simple swing set plans.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.